tech-srl/bottleneck/README.md

 # On the Bottleneck of Graph Neural Networks and its Practical Implications

-This is the official implementation of the paper: [On the Bottleneck of Graph Neural Networks and its Practical Implications](https://openreview.net/pdf?id=i80OPhOCVH2) (ICLR'2021).
+This is the official implementation of the paper: [On the Bottleneck of Graph Neural Networks and its Practical Implications](https://openreview.net/pdf?id=i80OPhOCVH2) (ICLR'2021), which introduces the **over-squashing** problem of GNNs.

 By [Uri Alon](http://urialon.cswp.cs.technion.ac.il/) and [Eran Yahav](http://www.cs.technion.ac.il/~yahave/).
 See also the [[video]](https://youtu.be/vrLsEwzZTCQ), [[poster]](https://urialon.cswp.cs.technion.ac.il/wp-content/uploads/sites/83/2021/03/bottleneck_poster.pdf) and [[slides]](https://urialon.cswp.cs.technion.ac.il/wp-content/uploads/sites/83/2020/07/bottleneck_slides.pdf).